Hiring: Program Coordinator – CISA

 Our team has a range of skills and life experiences and is a mix of trainers, former farmers, communicators, and administrators.
 We work to build a diverse and resilient food economy with viable farms, fair and just working conditions, strong environmental stewardship, and equitable local food access in all of our communities.
 We are committed to understanding the history and current impacts of racism in the food system and actively work towards equity.
 We strive to recruit and retain creative, ethical, smart, and innovative people and to foster an inclusive and diverse culture.

 The Program Coordinator reports to the Local Hero Program Manager and is a member of the Farm and Business Support Team.
 The Program Coordinator will provide direct support to farm businesses through individual meetings, consultations with outside professionals, referrals, workshops, networking opportunities, and written and online materials.
-This position will be the lead on supporting farms with business/financial decision making and will work closely with the Farm and Business Support Team to develop comprehensive support for farm businesses and implement effective outreach and evaluation of the program.
+This position will provide technical assistance to farms on a range of business and marketing needs and will work closely with the Farm and Business Support Team to develop comprehensive support for farm businesses and implement effective outreach and evaluation of the program.
 The Program Coordinator manages their own day-to-day work and collaborates with the Farm and Business Support Team to develop and set strategic goals and activities.

-Our ideal candidate has experience with, and enjoys, providing farmers with business support; is familiar with local agricultural businesses and can help farms implement practical and meaningful changes to their operations; and has strong research and networking skills.
+Our ideal candidate is a skilled communicator who enjoys providing farmers with business support; is familiar with local agricultural businesses and can help farms implement practical and meaningful changes to their operations; and has strong research and networking skills.
 This candidate has a strong understanding of businesses financials and experience supporting farms in business decision-making and/or whole farm planning.
 Candidates should be capable project managers; be detail oriented and able to see the big picture; and have organizational systems to provide multiple farms with support simultaneously through multiple channels.

 1) Implement CISA’s direct assistance as a member of the Farm Business Support Team:

-- Directly provide one-on-one assistance to farmers and other businesses on financial decision making, business planning, and business decision making.
+- Directly provide one-on-one assistance to farmers and other businesses.

 - Coordinate support and assistance for farmers and related business owners by connecting them with CISA staff and/or outside professionals.